amd/resource-optimizer/README.txt

 Build Information:

-A note on external dependencies: To build memory balancer tool, it requires libbpf to be downloaded from https://github.com/libbpf/libbpf.
+A note on external dependencies: To build memory balancer tool
+1) libbpf
+It requires libbpf to be downloaded from https://github.com/libbpf/libbpf.
 The location of libbpf needs to be mentioned in the Makefile via the variable LIBBPF.
 The location of kernel source code also needs to be mentioned via the variable KDIR.

+2) bpftool needs to be installed for generating vmlinux.h file for core.
+   Run following command for respective architecture vmlinux.h file
+	bpftool btf dump file /sys/kernel/btf/vmlinux format c > ../../include/arch/x86/vmlinux.h

 To build kernel module:
 cd kernel/common
 make

 To build memory balancer application: cd membalancer